BlvckBytes/blvckbytes.at/src/assets/markdown/home.md

 I am adding pages and content whenever I feel the urge to and have the required time left.

+INFO: By now, there have been multiple cases of people who came across this page wanting to get in touch via email; each time, their inquiry got auto-flagged as spam, drowned in the sea of ads I so regularly receive and has been deleted after 30 days.
+If you're serious about exchanging a few words, please use Discord in order to add me as `blvckbytes`.

 ## Quick Links

 ### GitHub